jberkel/sms-backup-plus/README.md

 will appear to perform a web-based authentication as fallback.

-After completing the authorization process the "Connect" checkbox should be checked, indicating success.
+After completing the authorization process the "Connect" switch should be activated, indicating success.
 You are now ready to perform the first backup.

+👉 1.5.11: "Connected" changed from checkbox to switch.

 ### Initial backup